Unilever: A Comprehensive Overview

 Management and Leadership

 Currently, Unilever is led by CEO Alan Jope, who assumed the role in January 2019.
-Jope has steered several strategic initiatives aimed at enhancing sustainability and profitability, including reducing plastic waste and prioritizing environmentally friendly products.
+Jope has spearheaded several strategic initiatives aimed at enhancing sustainability and profitability, including reducing plastic waste and prioritizing environmentally friendly products.

 Company Plans